Leading diplomat and experienced commentator on international affairs

 He has written extensively for The New York Times, The Washington Post, The Economist, The Financial Times, The Sunday Times, The New Republic, Foreign Affairs, and Newsweek, and appears frequently on CNN, BBC, MSNBC and other international news outlets.

 Mr. Rubin serves on the Board of the International Peace Institute.
-He lives in London with his wife, Christiane Amanpour, and their son, Darius John Rubin.

 We’re here to help.

 If you can’t find the right speaker you need, or would like speaker ideas tailored to your event,

 talk to us on the details below.